Can CBD Help With Ulcerative Colitis, and if So, How?

-- Ulcerative colitis (UC) is a chronic inflammatory disease known to affect the large intestine and cause sores, or ulcers, in the digestive tract(1).
+- Ulcerative colitis (UC) is a chronic inflammatory disease in a category known as Inflammatory Bowel Disease (IBD) and is known to affect the large intestine and cause sores, or ulcers, in the digestive tract(1).

 - Aminosalicylates have been the primary means of treating colitis for many years, with doctors aiming to reduce inflammation in IBD patients and improve their quality of life.
 Physicians may also prescribe medications, such as corticosteroids and antibiotics, to treat the symptoms of UC(2).

 - Studies have shown that CBD’s anti-inflammatory properties may help treat colitis(3).
 Several studies report that CBD may prevent colon injury(4), inhibit disturbances in the large intestine(5), and reduce intestinal damage overall(6).

 - However, most of these studies were conducted on animal subjects.
 There is no substantial evidence that CBD can alleviate ulcerative colitis symptoms in humans.